Bobbi Kristina Brown: Adult life

 Brown's mother died at age 48 in a hotel bathtub in February 2012 from what was later ruled an accidental drowning with heart disease and cocaine use listed as contributing factors.
-Brown was described as "inconsolable" and a few days later was admitted to Cedars-Sinai Medical Center in Los Angeles; according to a family friend, Brown was "overwhelmed".
+Brown was described as "inconsolable" and a few days later was admitted to Cedars-Sinai Medical Center in Los Angeles: according to a family friend, Brown was "overwhelmed".
 In accordance with her mother's will, Brown was the beneficiary of Houston's entire estate including her clothing, jewelry, cars, personal effects, and furniture.
-The will provided for Brown to receive trust fund payments in installments until she reached age 30, after which she was to receive the remainder of Houston's $115-million estate.
+The will provided for Brown to receive trust fund payments in installments until she reached age 30, after which she was to receive the remainder of Houston's $115 million estate.

 In March 2012, Brown said she felt her mother's spirit and expressed her intention to carry on her mother's legacy by doing the "singing thing," along with starting a career as an actor and dancer.
 She was subsequently cast in her acting debut for a recurring role as Tina the receptionist in Tyler Perry's For Better or Worse television series.
 Perry stated "She did a fantastic job.
-And that kid has a such a future.
+And that kid has such a future.
 She's such an actor.
 I'm so proud of her.
 I'm telling you, as far as she wants to go in the business, she can."
 After rumors began Brown had "tearfully exited the set" of the show, Perry came to her defense stating that had never happened.
 Brown hoped to be cast in Angela Bassett's biographical film Whitney based on her mother.
 When Bassett did not cast her, Brown called her a "bitch".
 Bassett said that she did not cast Brown "for a number of reasons... she's not an actress, and acting is a craft".
 Brown later apologized to Bassett on Twitter after generating controversy among fans.

 In July 2013, Brown announced her engagement to a close family friend, Nick Gordon, who had come to live in the Houston household when he was 12 years old but was never formally adopted.
 The announcement caused controversy within the family; before making their romantic involvement known, Brown had referred to him as her "big bruh" in online posts.
 Brown said the couple received her grandmother Cissy's blessing prior to their engagement.
 Though the two never legally married, Brown and Gordon announced they had married on January 9, 2014.